 Think about this: Do you often feel bad saying no to a loved one?
 Do you say yes to things you don’t want to do?
-Do you worry more on what others need than you do about yourself?
+Do you worry more about what others need than you do about yourself?
 Do you run yourself down trying to show up for people?

-If so, the fear of selfishness may be blocking your expression of self love.
+If so, the fear of selfishness may be blocking your expression of self-love.

 My own life was saturated with the semi-conscious belief that the following actions were selfish: saying no, having boundaries, and honoring my needs and dreams when others might need something different from me.

 Of course, if you asked me point blank were these things really selfish my rational mind would say no. But how I felt on inside was a whole different story.